RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 You can customize which pronouns a character gets addressed as via the `pronouns` variable in the character's `init.gml` file.
 AM Devs can customize the default pronouns via `other_init.gml`.

-Nicknames are something the character goes by if people do not know their name - generally this is customized by the level (as we assume people do not know them, and the npcs have their own ideas on what to call this new person), however a default value can be provided by a character in the case the level creator does not wish to make nicknames.
+Nicknames are something the character goes by if people do not know their name - generally this is customized by the level (as we assume npcs do not know them and have their own ideas on what to call this new person), however a default value can be provided by a character in the case the level creator does not wish to make nicknames.
+Use `nick` in `other_init.gml` for this feature.

 ### Character Attributes

 There are a few character attributes that can be used to effect options, either to change things that don't make sense (calling a small character 'big guy' or the inverse), or to provide a more accurate option (an evil character probably won't do charity hero work but they may take pay).
 Here is a list of the default provided, feel free to add your own to your levels and character creators feel free to set them as you please.
-Most of these if not defined are assumed false except for a few cases where true is the most likely answer.
+Most of these if not defined are assumed to be the most likely answer.
 (See `other_init.gml` for the list of default assignments)

 ```
 am_is_fire 			- Is a fire elemental - fire, plasma, smoke, cooking